 f. that the system to ensure the compliances with the provisions of all applicable lawswas in place and were adequate and operating effectively.

 30. Disclosure u/s 164 (2) of the Companies Act 2013

-The Company has received the disclosure in Form DIR-8 from its Directors beingappointed or reappointed and has noted that none of the Directors are disqualified underSection 164(2) of the Companies Act 2013 read with Rule 14(1) of the Companies(Appointment and Qualification of Directors) Rules 2014.
+The company has received the disclosure in Form DIR-8 from its directors beingappointed or reappointed and has noted that none of the directors are disqualified undersection 164(2) of the Companies Act 2013 read with rule 14(1) of the Companies(Appointment and Qualification of Directors) Rules 2014.

-30. Conservation of Energy Technology Absorption and Foreign Exchange Earnings andOutgo
+32. Conservation of Energy Technology Absorption and Foreign Exchange Earnings andOutgo

 33. Extract of Annual Return

 The Extract of Annual Return in the Form MGT-9 is enclosed herewith as Annexure2.

 35. Particulars of Employees and Remuneration

-As required by the provisions of Section 197 of the Companies Act 2013 read with Rule5 of the Companies (Appointment and Remuneration of Managerial Personnel) Rules 2014 asamended from time to time the particulars are set out in Annexure 4.
+As required by the provisions of section 197 of the Companies Act 2013 read with rule5 of the Companies (Appointment and Remuneration of Managerial Personnel) Rules 2014 asamended from time to time the particulars are set out in Annexure 4.

-34. Secretarial Audit Report
+36. Secretarial Audit Report

 37. Auditors Certificate on Corporate Governance

-A Certificate from Statutory Auditors of the Company regarding compliance of conditionsof Corporate Governance as stipulated under the provisions of the SEBI (ListingObligations and Disclosure Requirements) Regulations 2015 is annexed herewith as Annexure6.
+A certificate from statutory auditors of the company regarding compliance of conditionsof corporate governance as stipulated under the provisions of the SEBI (ListingObligations and Disclosure Requirements) Regulations 2015 is annexed herewith as Annexure6.

+Your directors express their deep sense of gratitude to the bankers central &state governments their departments the local authorities other regulators and thestock exchanges for their continued guidance and support.
 We would also like to place onrecord our sincere appreciation for the dedication commitment and hard work put in byevery member of the Arfin family.
-The Board furtherexpresses that the credit of thesuccess of Arfin goes to each & every member of Arfinfamily equally.
-The Management is deeply grateful for the confidence and faith that allthe stakeholders have always reposed in them.
+The board further expresses that the credit of thesuccess of Arfin goes to each & every member of Arfin family equally.
+The managementis deeply grateful for the confidence and faith that all the stakeholders have alwaysreposed in them.

 For and on Behalf of the Board of Directors

 | ||Mahendra R. Shah |